 Amid a grand event held at Shital Niwas, ‘Digital Signature and Certificate’ was formally launched by handing tokens with certificates each to Hon.
 President Mrs. Bidhya Devi Bhandari, Hon.
 Prime Minister Mr. K.P.
 Oli and Hon.
 Minister of Communications and Technology, Mr. Sher Dhan Rai.

-Addressing the event the President said that, “Proper use of digital signature can help make public service more efficient and trusted.”
-She added that, “This would be a milestone in promoting e-governance.”
+Addressing the event, the President said that, “Proper use of digital signature can help make public service more efficient and trusted.”
+She added that “This would be a milestone in promoting e-governance.”

-Delivering his welcome speech, the Information, Communications and Technology Minister, Sher Dhan Rai said that.
+Delivering his welcome speech, the Information, Communications, and Technology Minister, Sher Dhan Rai said that.
 “Digital signature will make B2B, B2G, G2G, G23C and C2C transactions more effective and easy to use and also prove a landmark in bringing in foreign investment in the country.”

-Controller of Office of Controller of Certificate (OCC), Mr. Birendra Mishra unveiled the produced certificate by root signing it.
+The controller of Office of Controller of Certificate (OCC), Mr. Birendra Mishra unveiled the produced certificate by root signing it.
 The event was also addressed by International Finance Corporation (IFC) country manager, Wendy Joe Werner.